AlfishanShaikh/QuickAid/README.md

 ⚡ Fast. 🔒 Reliable. ❤️ Life-saving.

 A solution born at the **Code Veda Hackathon 2025** to **save lives, empower individuals, and build a safer tomorrow**.

+---

+## ⚠️ Note

+This is currently an **idea and prototype** developed for the Code Veda Hackathon 2025.
+We are actively working on features and improvements to make QuickAid production-ready.

+---

+## © Copyright

+© 2025 Shaikh Alfishan.
+All rights reserved.